SparkPost/support-docs/momentum/4/lua/ref-msys-tls-params-set.md

 ---
 title: "msys.tls_params.set"
-description: "msys tls_params set Set a tls parameter string in the Momentum configuration, overriding if the parameter is already set"
+description: "msys tls_params set Set a tls parameter string on a per connection basis, overriding if the parameter is already set"
 ---

 <a name="lua.ref.msys.tls_params.set"></a>
 ## Name

-msys.tls_params.set — Set a tls parameter string in the Momentum configuration, overriding if the parameter is already set.
+msys.tls_params.set — Set a tls parameter string on a per connection basis, overriding if the parameter is already set.

 ## Synopsis